-- 1. Level the unit. - Main Power switch at stepwell (locations may vary) must be ON.

-- Remove the transit bars (if so equipped) if extending the slideout, and install them if retracting the room for travel. - 5.
+- 1. Level the unit. - 2.
+Main Power switch at stepwell (locations may vary) must be ON. - 3.
+Verify the battery is fully charged and hooked up to the electrical system. - 4.
+Remove the transit bars (if so equipped) if extending the slideout, and install them if retracting the room for travel. - 5.
 Press and hold the IN/OUT switch in the OUT position until the room is fully extended and stops moving.
 Hold the switch in the IN position to retract the room. - 6.
 Release the switch, which will lock the room into position.
 If the slideout switch is held after the room is fully extended or retracted, the control will sense that the room has stopped and will shut the motor off after a few seconds.